HabanaAI/Model-References/TensorFlow/computer_vision/SSD_ResNet34/README.md

 To see the changes implemented for this model, refer to [Training Script Modifications](#training-script-modifications).

-### Default Configuration

-- Learning rate base = 3e-3
-- Weight decay = 5e-4
-- Epochs for learning rate Warm-up  = 5
-- Batch size = 128
-- Epochs for training = 50
-- Data type = bf16
-- Loss calculation = False
-- Mode = train
-- Epochs at which learning rate decays = 0
-- Number of samples for evaluation = 5000
-- Number of example in one epoch = 117266
-- Number of training steps = 0
-- Frequency of printing loss = 1
-- Frequency of saving checkpoints = 5
-- Maximum number of checkpoints stored = 20

 ## Setup
 Please follow the instructions provided in the [Gaudi Installation Guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html) to set up the